RohitV5/rohitv5/README.md

 ### Hi there 👋 , I'm Rohit.

-A big fan of javascript ❤️.
-Passionate about learning and exploring the latest technologies.
+Learning and exploring the latest technologies.

 - 🔭 I’m currently working on ... javascript.
 - 🌱 I’m currently learning ...
 React, AWS Serverless, GraphQL, and other javascript frameworks (Angular, NestJS) etc